Dhenkanal District, Odisha

 Population of Dhenkanal District

-As per the Census 2011, Dhenkanal District has a total population of 11,92,811 people, consisting of 6,12,593 males and 5,80,218 females.
-There are 2,79,364 households in the district with an average population density of 268 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Dhenkanal District had a population of 11,92,811 people living in 2,79,364 households.
+The population comprised 6,12,593 males and 5,80,218 females, with an average population density of 268 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban